Concerning the Spiritual in Art - the origins of color theory

 Before kids are expected to make their scribbles into figures, before they can even draw a stick figure, they are experimenting with just two things: color and form.

 It can take an entire lifetime to get back to those moments of pure joy and wonder an artist experienced as a kid.

 Forming a blob of color into a shape.

-This base level visual communication is profound to a kid, and then, one day, it just isn't anymore.
+This base level visual communication is profound when we are young, and then, one day, it just isn't anymore.

 Who was he?
 How did he change the course of visual art?

 Wassily Kandinsky was literally the first guy to say 'this is art' and have it be something similar to what an innocent child would draw with crayons.

 Like everyone else at that time, he was taught how to paint figuratively–how to represent things from the real world with paint.

 In 1910, at the top of his game, he decided to take the leap and do something that nobody was doing — Purely abstract visual compositions.